AlbanMontaigu/docker-replica/README.md

 If this file not exist all files / folder will be sync.

+**Important**

+By default unison is configured with `repreat = watch` option.
+Meaning it will rely on file system notification to detect changes fore resync.

+Unfortunately, filesystem notification may not work in case of volume mounting in docker.
+Here you can make a workaround by setting `-e UNISON_PRF_REPEAT="1"` to tell unison to sync every 1 sec instead of waiting for file system notifications.

+See [Unison documentation](http://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html) for more information on configuration.

 ## License

 This project is licensed under the terms of the MIT license.